qubic/core/doc/contracts_proposals.md

 - `ProposalDataV1<true>`: Support scalar voting and multi-option voting.
 This leads to the highest resource requirements, because 8 bytes of storage are required per proposal and voter.

 `ProposersAndVotersT` defines the class used to manage rights to propose and vote.
 It's important that you pass the correct asset name of your contract.
 Otherwise it won't find the right shareholders.
 The number of proposal slots linearly scales the storage and digest compute requirements.
-So we recommend to use a quite lowe number here, similar to the number of variables that can be set in your state.
+So we recommend to use a quite low number here, similar to the number of variables that can be set in your state.

 `ProposalVotingT` combines `ProposersAndVotersT` and `ProposalDataT` into the class used for storing all proposal and voting data.
 It is instantiated as `state.proposals`.